As old folk would say:

 “Travel forms a young man.”

 Indeed, life is a journey where gives you many ways to explore some interesting things, and events.
 Thanks to this journey, students can accumulate more knowledge to make flourish paths for lives.
-At WASS, students learn the lessons not only from the books, but also from some rewarding and exciting trips.
+At WASS, students learn the lessons not only from the books, but also from some rewarding and exciting field trips.

 The children participated in the process of making Chung cake (glutinous rice cake) with raw materials such as Dong leaves, glutinous rice, green beans and meat at the “Ve Que” Ecotourism.
 Every student was cheerful as this was their first time making some tiny cakes by themselves.
 After that, the children continued to join in Bat Trang pottery production, visited to traditional craft villages and learned how to create products.
 These activities helped children appreciate the hand-crafted products and preserve the unique culture of Vietnam.